natasha-rupani/NFT_Borrowing/README.md

 ## Demo
 See how to put up your NFTs for borrowing and how to accept other NFTs leasing offers.
 ![NFT Borrowing Demo](https://github.com/natasha-rupani/NFT_Borrowing/blob/main/NFT-Borrowing-Demo.gif)

+## Implemtation
+Tech used inmcludes React, css, openzepplin contracts, truffle, solidity etc. Completely tested and hosted on Rinkeby testnet.

+## Security

+#### Modifiers are used to ensure role based access and for validating crucial IDs
+eg of modifiers used: onlyManager() , isValidLeaseID() etc

+#### SafeMath is used for all arithematics to prevent overflows and underflows

+#### Checks Effects interactions pattern implemented to counter re-entrancy attack vector

 ## Future Prospect